Scheduling and dimensioning of heterogeneous energy stores, with applications to future GB storage needs: Application to GB energy storage needs

-Again, for the case of 30\% generation overcapacity, Figure~\ref{fig:slm.sl} plots the percentage levels of energy in store during a two-year period, starting at time 265,000 hours and surrounding the one point in time at which the \emph{long} store comes very close to emptying.
-The corresponding plot for 25\% generation overcapacity is again very similar.
-In each case, the \emph{medium} store cycles rapidly, thereby using its higher efficiency to greatly reduce the capacity and input rate requirements on the \emph{long} store.
+Figure~\ref{fig:slm.sl} plots the percentage levels of energy in store during a two-year period, starting at time 265,000 hours and surrounding the one point in time at which the \emph{long} store comes very close to emptying.
+The \emph{medium} store cycles rapidly, thereby using its higher efficiency to greatly reduce the capacity and input rate requirements on the \emph{long} store.
 It nevertheless generally reserves about half its capacity so that it is available to assist in any ``emergency'' in which the demand exceeds the output power of the \emph{long} store alone.
 The exception to this occurs at those times when the \emph{long} store is itself close to emptying, and when the \emph{medium} store must therefore work harder to further relieve the pressure on the \emph{long} store.